Preheat oven to 375 degrees F.

 On a large serving platter, arrange celery root sformato on bottom of platter, place sliced veal on top and drizzle with cherries and sauce.

-Recipe courtesy Chef Matteo Mistura, Ferraro's at Seaside Restaurant
+Recipe courtesy of Chef Matteo Mistura, Ferraro's at Seaside Restaurant